progit/progit/it/01-introduction/01-chapter1.markdown

 2. You stage the files, adding snapshots of them to your staging area.
 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

-If a particular version of a file is in the git directory, itís considered committed.
-If itís modified but has been added to the staging area, it is staged.
+If a particular version of a file is in the git directory, it‚Äôs considered committed.
+If it‚Äôs modified but has been added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
-In Chapter 2, youíll learn more about these states and how you can either take advantage of them or skip the staged part entirely.
+In Chapter 2, you‚Äôll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

 ## Installing Git ##

-Letís get into using some Git.
-First things firstóyou have to install it.
+Let‚Äôs get into using some Git.
+First things first‚Äîyou have to install it.
 You can get it a number of ways; the two major ones are to install it from source or to install an existing package for your platform.

 ### Installing from Source ###

-If you can, itís generally useful to install Git from source, because youíll get the most recent version.
+If you can, it‚Äôs generally useful to install Git from source, because you‚Äôll get the most recent version.
 Each version of Git tends to include useful UI enhancements, so getting the latest version is often the best route if you feel comfortable compiling software from source.
-It is also the case that many Linux distributions contain very old packages; so unless youíre on a very up-to-date distro or are using backports, installing from source may be the best bet.
+It is also the case that many Linux distributions contain very old packages; so unless you‚Äôre on a very up-to-date distro or are using backports, installing from source may be the best bet.

 To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
-For example, if youíre on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:
+For example, if you‚Äôre on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:

 	$ yum install curl-devel expat-devel gettext-devel \
 	  openssl-devel zlib-devel